About Amherst’s Honorary Degrees

 Phebe and Zephaniah Swift Moore Awards

-In 1997, Amherst College instituted the Phebe and Zephaniah Swift Moore Awards program to honor some of this country's outstanding high school teachers and to show its appreciation for the profession of teaching.
+In 1997, Amherst College instituted the Phebe and Zephaniah Swift Moore Awards program to honor outstanding high school teachers and to show its appreciation for the profession of teaching.
 Each year at Commencement, Amherst College presents the awards to three outstanding secondary school teachers who challenged, inspired and moved members of the graduating class.
 The recipients are chosen by a committee of seniors, faculty and staff from nominations submitted by graduating seniors and are brought to Amherst as guests of the college.

 The awards are named for Zephaniah Swift Moore, the first president of the college, and his wife Phebe.